A Guide to Contract Manufacturing in Vietnam

 - Textiles and garment production

 It’s also increasingly competent in simple to mid-level electronics, especially in the north (Hai Phong, Bac Ninh).
-However, products requiring multi-layer PCB design, tight machining tolerances, or complex system integration may be better suited to regions with deeper engineering ecosystems.
+However, products requiring multi-layer PCB design, tight machining tolerances, or complex system integration may require consignment or importation of components and boards from China, Taiwan or other regions.

 Logistics: Port Access, Inland Transport, and Customs